Geology and Mineralization

 The Samson claim block is situated approximately 55 km west of the town of Matagami.
 The western and central portions of the claim block are accessible via a decommissioned road connecting the village of Joutel to the historic Selbaie mine as well as a network of winter roads.
 The eastern portion of the claim block, east of the Subercase River is accessible from the Matagami – Airport – Phelps Dodge Road and from there through a network of forestry logging roads that provide direct access to the property.

-Exploration Targets
+Exploration Potential

 The property boasts of multiple VMS exploration targets, which have been identified over the past number of years.
 Key targets include, but are not limited to, Renaissance (VTEM1), Caber North, Orchan West, McLeod East, and McLeod Deep.
 These targets can be seen on the map below.